Breaking Bread, Building Bridges:

 The last time I shopped with her, before her departure from us, I found Nana obsessed with finding the right things at the store.
 But mainly because it frustrated her that she couldn't SEE the right things and I had to yell the labels to her.
 She pushed the cart slooooowly down each aisle, making sure she didn't miss anything, mumbling the ingredients over and over because she had memorized her shopping list so she wouldn't have to write it down for me.
 It might have been enough to drive me crazy, but I was with my Nana, so I didn't really care.

-I know some people were genuinely concerned and wished she wouldn't cook because she might burn the kitchen down or do some damage, but the doctor had said that cleaning her own house and cooking was what is keeping her alive and her mind so good.
-The woman was 90-something for pity's sake.
-She could make all the dang pies she wanted to and many friends or family who knew how important it was to her were always willing to help her pack them in the car.
+I know some were genuinely concerned and wished she wouldn't cook because she might burn the kitchen down or do some damage, but the doctor had said that cleaning her own house and cooking was what is keeping her alive and her mind so good.
+At the time, the woman was 90-something for pity's sake.
+She could make all the pies she wanted to and many friends or family who knew how important it was to her were always willing to help her pack them in the car.

-I love the memories of our family feasts at Nana's (though we never really took a cue from Babbette and spiked the punch for my family - bummer!).
+I love the memories of our family feasts at Nana's (though we never really took a cue from Babbette and spiked the punch for my family lol).
 I experience my Nana every time I bite into a hot apple pie or smell yummy greasy hamburgers from a kitchen (oh drool!).
 I often came to that tiny table curled up in her holey quilt from the closet and nursing her homemade coke float.
-She gave me that quilt that last time I was with her.
+She gave me that quilt that last time I was with her before she passed.
 I can smell those hamburgers every time I curl up in it.
 My Nana has a lot to give because she felt like so much was given to her.
 I still get that.
 Totally.

 Celebrate everything that you and your families have accomplished under the blessing of God, your God.